Inspiring people to practice kindness and pass it on to others

 I always let people ahead of me who have much fewer groceries: two benefits - makes them happy and they don't get to see the junk food I am buying!
 LOL

-Posted about 1 year ago by Jamie Coster from lusby, md usa
+Posted over 1 year ago by Jamie Coster from lusby, md usa

 Yeah..I like this idea to inculcate some patience in me:-) Thanks for sharing!

-Posted 9 months ago by Alice Lee from Malaysia
+Posted about 1 year ago by Alice Lee from Malaysia

 this is an easy act of kindness-----a simple do unto others mentality